-Joel broke down all aspects of the first episode of The Crumbling Prince in his review, and after that groundbreaking experience, I grew even more excited to experience what Ukiyo had in store for us in part two.
-The bar of expectation was set high, and I couldn’t contain my hype going into it.
+After our groundbreaking experience with the first episode of The Crumbling Prince, I grew even more excited to experience what Ukiyo had in store for us in part two.
+The bar of expectation was set high, and I couldn't contain my hype going into it.

 As far as the good parts, much of what Joel said in the review of episode one holds true here.
 The story really does make it stand out from other escape rooms.
 In fact, the creators don't even like calling The Crumbling Prince an escape room, because it really is more like an interactive story.

 Unlike most escape rooms, which have a light narrative hook that ultimately boils down to getting out of the room through solving a series of puzzles, in Ukiyo's games, escaping isn't the goal at all.
 Rather, the players are attempting to move the story forward by solving the puzzles.

 The use of masks is truly innovative, and it definitely makes both Crumbling Prince games stand out from others.
 It gives each player a purpose, so even if you have someone who isn't quick with solving puzzles, there will be parts where their mask is required to advance, and that makes it fun for everyone.

 As mentioned, most of what I loved about the episode one remains in episode two.
 The art in the room still looks stunning, the AI is fascinating and really starts to feel like a living character, and the sound design is top notch for increasing the immersion.